5 Elements of Accessible Video

 4. Accessible Video Player

-- Be screen reader and keyboard accessible
+- Be screen reader and keyboard compatible

 - Use proper color contrast in video player controls